+WORD BANK:

-humans Peru rain Ecuador nothing at all Piura Desert
+Ecuador nothing at all Piura Desert

+humans Peru rain

-SUPPLEMENTARY QUESTIONS:
+SUPPLEMENTARY QUEST IONS:

 1. Where is Barbara Kingsolver as she begins this narrative?

-Barbara is in the Piura Desert.
-This desert stretches from northwestern Peru into southern Ecuador.
+Barbara is in the This desert stretches from northwestern

+into southern

 2. The Piura Desert is extremely dry.
 How do we know this?

-We know the Piura Desert is extremely dry because it only receives an inch of rain or nothing at all each year.
+We know the Piura Desert is extremely dry because it only receives an inch of

+oreach year.

 3. Remarkably (surprisingly), Homo sapien families live in the Piura Desert.
 What are Homo sapiens?

-Homo sapiens are humans, like you and me.

-They are economic refugees, looking for land that costs nothing.
+Homo sapiens are, like you and me. - They are economic refugees, looking for land that costs nothing.
 In Bajo Piura they find it, although living there has other costs, and fragile drylands pay their own price too, as people exacerbate desertification by cutting anything living for firewood.
-What brought me there, as a journalist, was an innovative reforestation project.
+What brought me there, as a journalist, was an innovative reforestation project .
 Peruvian conservationists, partnered with the NGO Heifer International, were guiding the population into herding goats, which eat the protein-rich pods of the native mesquite and disperse its seeds over the desert.
 In the shade of a stick shelter, a young mother set her dented pot on a dung-fed fire and showed how she curdles goat's milk into white cheese.
 But milking goats is hard to work into her schedule when she, and every other woman she knows, must walk about eight hours a day to collect water.

-plants trees

-reforestation

-tree

-SUPPLEMENTARY QUESTIONS:

-4. Who are the Homo sapien families that live in the Piura Desert?
+WORD BANK: disperse innovative plants trees economic refugees reforestation firewood land tree SUPPLEMENTARY QU in the Diving December 4.
+Who are the Homo sapie They are • for that doesn't cost anything. (extremely poor i people).
+They look 101tilat 5.
+How do these families co ntribute to desertif fication (land becoming g desert)?
+The families cut any living ng for 6.
+Why is Barbara in the Piura Desert?
+Barbara is there as a (writer).
+She is learning about an (new and creative) project that will bring back to the region.
+7. Families in the area raise Goats are good for refore mesquiteover estation because t 0 , , 8.
+How far must a woman A woman must walk abo - -